mig82/kony-gitignore-test/README.md

 By contrast Git does not version empty folders because it really only stores files.
 So when pushing to a Git repository, any empty folders will be ignored.
 One solution is to add a .gitignore file to any empty folder required for Visualizer to build.
 This will force Git to push these folders to the remote.

     find . -type d -empty -exec touch {}/.gitignore \;

+## To Do

+Check whether the following files and directories can be safely ignored without breaking a project.
+- Files
+  - .project
+  - .webmeta
+  - ant-contrib-0.6.jar
+  - run.bat
+  - run.sh
+- Directories
+  - annotations
+  - collections
+  - resources/build